The I²C interface is commonly used for connecting sensors to data-logging devices like the Hawks. I²C Sensors use 3 lines

 This means currently we can configure readings from 2 sensors.
 If you require more readings, speak to our support team.

-Above - Do I²C Action 1 hourly (sample sensor and log) - and upload the readings every 4 hours.
+Above - Do I²C Action 1 and 2 hourly (sample sensor and log) - and upload the readings every 4 hours.

 Configure I²C Action